-All children under the age of 16 who are enrolled in programs through the St. Louis Community College Office of Continuing Education must be accompanied and signed-in by a responsible party at the beginning of each program session.
+All children under the age of 16 who are enrolled in programs through the St. Louis Community College Office of Continuing Education must be accompanied and signed in by a responsible party at the beginning of each program session.
 In addition, a responsible party must also meet the participant at the end of the session and sign them out.
 Appropriate behavior is expected.
-Students may be disenrolled for misbehavior.
+Students may be dismissed for misbehavior.

 Firearms on College Property

-Except for licensed police officers, no person shall possess or carry any firearm, visible or concealed, on College property (including College buildings and grounds leased or owned by the College – College athletic fields and parking lots) or in any College van or vehicle or at College-sponsored activities.
-College employees, students and visitors who hold concealed carry endorsements as allowed by Missouri law may not carry or bring any firearms, visible or concealed, on college property, owned or leased or at any College activities.
+No person (except for licensed police officers) shall possess or carry any firearm, visible or concealed, on College property (including College buildings and grounds – leased or owned by the College – College athletic fields and parking lots) or in any College vehicle or at College sponsored events on or off College property.